 Is it possible to start working on the promo video before the voice-over or soundtrack is ready?
 Certainly, yes.
 However, the client should be ready that the additional time will be needed for alterations and editing combining the sound with the already created footage which wasn’t based on the given sound initially.
 This is really the matter of seconds when all movements and sounds have to feel like clockwork.

 The other part of the pre-production stage is fully done on the design team side: it’s a creation of a storyboard for a future short video.
 Storyboard is the set of organized graphic assets: these are the illustrations arranged in the sequence of their flow for the video.
 This technique is not a new thing: its early version is said to be invented by the Walt Disney Animation Studio in the 1930s and has been adopted by many animation studios around the world.
-Storyboard visualizes storytelling and gives the better idea on the flow of the video.
-It allows the design team and the client to discuss the details about the visual part and the sequence of scenes before motion designer starts the actual animation.
-Depending on the requirements and urgency of the project, images applied for the storyboard can feature various level of fidelity, from simple sketches to sophisticated and detailed illustrations.
+Storyboard visualizes storytelling and gives a better idea of the flow of the video.
+It allows the design team and the client to discuss the details about the visual part and the sequence of scenes before the motion designer starts the actual animation.
+Depending on the requirements and urgency of the project, images applied for the storyboard can feature a various level of fidelity, from simple sketches to sophisticated and detailed illustrations.

 At this stage it’s vital to set a constructive dialogue between the design team and the client: every single image in the storyboard should be discussed and approved in terms of general idea and goals set for the video.
 This type of design has many specific features and motion designers have to be ready to explain them: it can happen that clients express ideas and wishes which technically can overload the footage or look bad in the limited timing.
 Getting deeper into the goals and results which the client expects, designers look for the optimal solutions which will make the video both good-looking and effective.

 When the storyboard is all agreed upon and every illustration in the footage is accomplished hi-res according to the approved style, graphic designers polish all the details and prepare all the necessary assets for the motion design stage.
-At the moment, the software used for these types of work here in Tubik is Adobe After Effects, so motion designer can work on some elements by himself on the basis of the existing functionality of the tool and without additional effort from the graphic designer side.
+At the moment, the software used for these types of work here in Tubik is Adobe After Effects, so the motion designer can work on some elements by himself on the basis of the existing functionality of the tool and without additional effort from the graphic designer side.
 However, most of the assets are prepared by illustrators and altered in the process if necessary: when it comes to motion, sometimes even slight changes measured in millimeters can have a big impact on the result.
 That is another advantage of our having graphic and motion designers in one team as they work together on all the details and assets and can consult with each other any moment it’s needed.
 It makes the workflow dynamic and productive enabling the client to get the video without wasting time trying to bring several teams together.

 After the animation of all the shots is done, it’s thoroughly checked along the required timing and harmonic combination with the voice-over.
 The final version of the video is then delivered to the client to be transferred to the professional sound designer – this service isn’t provided by our team.

-Here is the set of short promo videos designed by Tubik team: to check more about the project, follow the links.
+Here is the set of short promo videos designed by the Tubik team: to check more about the project, follow the links.

 Promo video for PassFold project